bankus92/css-position-it-right-unsolved/README.md

   - [ ] Should have a border of any style, color and width.
   - [ ] The face parts should NOT touch the border in their static positions.
   - [ ] The corners of the face shape should NOT be a straight (right) angle.
-- [ ] Create unique random shapes for the following internal elements of the face:
+- [o] Create unique random shapes for the following internal elements of the face:
   - [ ] Left eye
   - [ ] Right eye
   - [ ] Nose
   - [ ] Mouth
   - [ ] Teeth/tooth
   - [ ] **!!!Optional** Add any other part you want.
-- [ ] Create unique random shapes for the following external elements of the face:
+- [o] Create unique random shapes for the following external elements of the face:
   - [ ] Hair style
   - [ ] Left ear
   - [ ] Right ear
   - [ ] **!!!Optional** Add any other part you want.
-- [ ] Shapes must follow the guidelines:
+- [o] Shapes must follow the guidelines:
   - [ ] Each shape must be unique.
 It is permissible to use the same shape for two paired face elements, but they must have different orientations or directions.
   - [ ] Use the following types of shapes:
     - [ ] At least one square shape